 • A personal diary that succinctly and precisely gives an account of her daily activities.

-• Two bas-reliefs depicting two instances when the computer-produced auditory stimulus became incorporated into the dream plot.
+• One bas-reliefs depicting the instance when the computer-produced auditory stimulus became incorporated into the dream plot.

 Marcia Tucker, in writing about Bruce Nauman, describes our awareness of the world as, “the sum of our perceptions and of our physical, emotional and intellectual responses to our surroundings” (Art Forum 9 no. 4, New York, December 1970).
 In submitting her awareness of dreams to this experience, let her open herself to a new territory of observation.

-80 Days In Dream with the bas-reliefs was premièred in June 2014 at the Brain Art Exhibition of the annual international conference of the Human Brain Mapping organisation at CCH - Congress Center Hamburg, in Hamburg, Germany.
+The 80 Days-In-Dreams archive including the bas-reliefs was premièred in June 2014 at the Brain Art Exhibition of the annual international conference of the Human Brain Mapping organisation at CCH - Congress Center Hamburg, in Hamburg, Germany.